drcatdoctor/fcbot/README.md

 ## FAQ

-### What happens with 2021 public leagues, once they exist??
+### Why does it sometimes report news twice?

-Unsupported for now, but it will be a small change once 2021 leagues are here.
-I will get to it then.
+It's an intermittent bug, it will go away.
+I will fix it some day.
+I think it's something to do with memcache.

 ### It's broken aahhh